reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

       <validation step="a35059f4-513a-43b9-8c82-28b61dd53339" />

-## Exercise 2: Configure Azure IoT Hub Event Subscription
+## Task 3: Configure Azure IoT Hub Event Subscription

 Azure IoT Hub integrates with Azure Event Grid so that you can send event notifications to other services and trigger downstream processes.
 You can configure business applications to listen for IoT Hub events so that you can react to critical events in a reliable, scalable, and secure manner.
 For example, build an application that updates a database, creates a work ticket, and delivers an email notification every time a new IoT device is registered to your IoT hub.